 The College places great importance on the wellbeing of its students and appreciates the impact health can have on studies.
 A range of welfare support services are available to students, both within the College and the University.
 However, the College appreciates that occasionally students require additional support, and has a Policy to be used in circumstances where concerns arise about a student's fitness to study.
-The College's Fitness to Study Policy is available here: https://www.worc.ox.ac.uk/sites/default/files/fitness to study policy 2021-22.pdf.
+Read the College's Fitness to Study Policy here.